ForkbombEu/DIDroom/docs/guides/Flows/microservices.md

 1. Downloading the provisioned Microservices by pressing the *Dowload microservices* button.
 1. Upload the download .zip to the server where the Microservices will deployed, which responds to the Endpoint you previously configured.
-1. Use the docker-compose file (typically doing
+1. Follow the instructions in the [Sysadmin](../Sysadmin/deploy_microservices.html) section or just use the docker-compose file (typically doing

 ```bash
 docker-compose up